$0 Credential Evaluation (WES/NACES) Guide — Quick-Start Checklist

 You can log in at any time and see which status your application is at.
 WES also sends email notifications when status changes.

-If your application has been at "Documents Not Received" for more than two weeks after you know the documents were sent, contact WES with your reference number and the tracking number of the shipment.
+If your application still shows "Documents Not Received" after the carrier confirms delivery, contact WES with your reference number and the tracking number of the shipment.
 WES can search by arrival date if the package arrived without a reference number.

 For Canadian Immigration: The ECA Reference Number